ArchipelagoMW/Archipelago/worlds/psychonauts/docs/en_Psychonauts.md

 - Starting inventory always contains the Smelling Salts, Bacon, and 100 Psicores for redeeming Psicards in Ford's Sanctuary.
 - Player starting location is the Collective Unconscious, with access to each mind locked behind Mind Unlock items.
-- Psychic Powers are now Progressive Items, with Two to Three of each Power available.
+- Psychic Powers are now Progressive Items, with two to three of each Power available.
 - Access to the Campgrounds is locked by Sasha's Button, and other areas in the camp are locked as well:
     - The Kid's Cabins require Lili's Bracelet
     - The Reception Area requires the Squirrel Roast Dinner